 The role of skipper is such a significant role in the safety and success of swimmers, which means skipper education and awareness is paramount.
-We highly recommend skippers attend the safety briefing, and this year we’ll require skippers to complete a pre-event questionnaire.
+We highly recommend skippers attend the safety briefing, and this year we’ll require skippers to register themselves and their vessel as well as complete a pre-event questionnaire.
 The aim of this questionnaire is to ensure skippers are educated and equipped to carry out their role on event day.

 - To set the course, allowing the paddler and swimmer to follow them; and

 - To be responsible for safety of swimmer/s and support crew.